Toyota GR engine

 The Toyota GR engine family is a gasoline, open-deck, piston V6 engine series.
 The GR series has a 60° die-cast aluminium block and aluminium DOHC cylinder heads.
 This engine series also features 4 valves per cylinder, forged steel connecting rods and crankshaft, one-piece cast camshafts, a timing chain, and a cast aluminium lower intake manifold.
 Some variants use multi-port fuel injection, some have D4 direct injection, and others have a combination of direct injection and multi-port fuel injection or D4-S.

 The GR series replaces the previous MZ V6 and JZ inline-6, and in the case of light trucks the VZ V6.

-Note: Power ratings have changed due to SAE measurement changes for 2006 model year vehicles.
+Note: Power ratings have changed due to SAE measurement changes in 2005 (for the 2006 model year).
 Toyota rates engines on 87 pump octane, Lexus rates engines on 91 pump octane.